Best Selling Shows

-Shania Twain's new show at Caesars Palace marks the singer's return to the stage after an eight-year absence – and it's a welcome return for fans of the woman who is one of the biggest stars in country pop music.
+Shania Twain's show at Caesars Palace is a welcome return for fans of the woman who is one of the biggest stars in country pop music.

 Twain's 1997 album "Come On Over" skyrocketed the singer to worldwide fame.
 The album became the best-selling album of all time by a female musician and the best-selling country music album of all time.
 A five-time Grammy Award-winner, Twain has sold more than 75 million albums worldwide, including 50 million albums in the United States.
 She's the top-selling female country artist of all time and has multiplatinum album sales in 32 countries.

 Her production at the Colosseum is called Shania: Still the One and she definitely proves she still has that special something that first made her famous.

 After being away from performing so long it's only fitting that Twain make a big, splashy entrance at the beginning of her show and she succeeds by flying in above the stage on a motorcycle in a sparkling cat suit before launching into "I'm Gonna Getcha Good," the first of many of the hit songs she performs throughout the night.

 Fans will be delighted to hear all of Twain's familiar tunes during the course of the show like "Don't be Stupid," "You Win My Love," "Whose Bed Have your Boots Been Under?" and "Up!"